sireum/releases/README.md

 # Releases

-This repository holds various releases of Sireum tools.
+This repository holds various rolling releases of Sireum tools.